bazzline/php_component_code_generator/README.md

             * add user interaction (ask if file should be overwritten/saved
         * what about something like [that](https://github.com/zetacomponents/PhpGenerator/blob/master/docs/example_general.php)
         * implement [automatically documentation](https://github.com/wells5609/CodeGenerator) (validate if this is still better than current approach)
+    * added api link
     * added integration testing for php 7.0
+    * replaced deprecated array syntax with new one
     * removed integration testing for php < 5.6
     * removed shipped with api documentation
 * [1.1.11](https://github.com/bazzline/php_component_code_generator/tree/1.1.11) - released at 20.02.2016